ATO Tax Debt Hardship Guides and Questions

 Q: Are there business tax debt loans?

-A: Yes, there are a number of short term lenders who offer business tax debt loans.
-They also have different loans such designed to help businesses cover debts while continuing to trade.
-These loans often require a proven exit strategy.
+A: Yes, several short-term lenders offer business tax debt loans.
+They are also other business loans such as invoice factoring, and trade finance designed to provide working capital while continuing to trade.

 Q: How to pay off tax debt?